daguirrem/DSPBoard-SDK/README.md

 # DSP Board SDK

-This repository have all necesary files, folders and scripts to build DSP Board SDK **installer** to Windows and Linux (Debian based) machines.
+This repository have all necesary files, folders and scripts to build DSP Board SDK **Installer** to Windows and Linux (Debian based) machines.

 If you want **only install** the DSP Board SDK, please download the lastest version from [Releases](https://github.com/daguirrem/DSPBoard-SDK/releases) and follow the [*How to install?*](#how-to-install) section.